 Among the types of attacks that workers often fall for, “phishing, spear-phishing and/or whaling” is number one, according to Dan Lohrmann, CSO at security awareness training provider Security Mentor.

 “Remember that phishing can happen with people clicking on links in emails, but also via social media and even phone calls,” Lohrmann said.
 Also, people are still opening attachments from strangers, he added.
-Social engineering essentially involves running a con, using email or a phone call, to gain access to a protected system or information through deception.
+Social engineering essentially involves running a con, using email or a phone call, to gain access to a protected system or information through deception, often via spoofing.
 In the case of spear-phishing or whaling, both terms for more targeted attempts at scamming important high-value individuals, a considerable amount of effort can go into fooling victims.